gyowannyqueiroz/awshepherd/README.md

 ### Built-in Functionalities

 - Ability to list the available profiles from your AWS credentials file.
-Actually it just uses AWS SDK existing functionality but it's still a bit quicker than listing the credentials file content.
+Actually it just uses AWS SDK existing functionality.
 - Profile switch.
 You set the profile and execute as many commands you need.
 The current profile is displayed as part of the prompt.
 - Environment variables.
 You can set variables and then use place holders instead of ctrl+c & ctrl+v. e.g: